StanfordLegion/regent-lang.org/install.md

 Regent depends on:

-  * Linux, Mac OS X, or another Unix
+  * Linux, Mac OS X, or another Unix.
-  * Python >= 2.7 (for the self-installer and test suite)
+  * Python >= 2.7 (for the self-installer and test suite).
   * Clang and LLVM **with headers**.
-LLVM 3.5 is recommended, though 3.6 should also work.
+As of December 2015, LLVM 3.5 is recommended; 3.6 works but is missing debug symbols.
 The binary packages on [LLVM.org](http://llvm.org/releases/download.html#3.5.2) appear to work well.
   * Other dependencies ([Terra](http://terralang.org/),